 Local requirement list

-This is the Council's list of local requirements, which has been defined from the Government's recommended list of local requirements which is tailored to the different types of applications.
+This is the Council's list of local requirements, which has been defined from the Government's recommended list of local requirements which is tailored to the different types of applications and has been re-published in line with legislative requirements.

 What is a design and access statement?